cs3110/textbook/src/chapters/preface/install.md

 Second, follow one of these steps if you are on Windows or Mac:

-- **Windows only:** Install the "Remote - WSL" extension.
-Second, open a WSL window by using the command "Remote-WSL: New WSL Window".
+- **Windows only:** Install the "WSL" extension.
+Second, open a WSL window by using the command "WSL: New WSL Window".
 The first time you do this, it will install some additional software.
 After that completes, you will see a green "WSL: Ubuntu" indicator in the bottom-left of the VS Code window. **Make sure that you see "WSL: Ubuntu" there before proceeding with